Skip to Content

 Get the Shower Ready: Remove toiletries, shampoo bottles, and other paraphernalia so you can thoroughly clean the area.
 Let the hot water run for a couple of minutes.
 The steam will loosen the stains and grime on the floor and walls.

 Clean with a Vinegar and Water Mixture: If you’re not sure what type of cleaner to use, mix 50 parts water with 50 parts of white vinegar.
-Dip a microfiber towel in the solution and wipe it on the onyx wall in circular motions.
-It will kill mildew and remove soap stains off the wall.
+Dip a microfiber towel in the solution and wipe it on the wall surfaces in circular motions.
+It will kill mildew and remove soap stains from the wall.

 Do this regularly to avoid the buildup to harden, which is more difficult to remove.
 If you have this problem, spray the vinegar solution on the walls and wait up to 20 minutes before rinsing it with water.